iyashpal/employee-test/README.md

 ## Questions & Answers
 - Is your code testable?

 > Yes, I have tried to cover everything in tests.
-Added architecture unit tests presets as well as the feature tests.
+Added architecture unit tests presets (which maintains some code style rules recommended for a laravel application) as well as the feature tests.

 - What happens if the API is unavailable?
-> If anything wrong happens with the APIs the command will exit with 0 code.
-As we will be using the scheduler to fetch the data using command line so it won't affect the app.
+> If anything wrong happens with the APIs the command will exit with 1 code.
+As we will be using the scheduler to fetch and sync the data using cron job or schedule worker so it won't affect the app.
 - If we wanted to add more searchable fields in the future, this should be an easy task.
 > Searchable fields are fully configurable.
 All we just need is to add/remove the field in search dropdown.
 - When the scheduled task runs, what happens if the user already exists?